kylejbennett/myWebsite/README.md

 # myWebsite
-Personal website to show my portfolio projects.
+Personal website built to showcase the projects in  my portfolio.